UOPD Lobby Hours Monday - Friday, 8 am - 4:00 pm

 Three ways to see if UOPD has a lost item:

 - Complete the form below to report lost property.
-Once submitted, the lost and found database automatically checks to see if the item has been found.

 - Send an email to firstname.lastname@example.org with contact information and a detailed description of the property.